joomengine/jcb-documentation/029-How-to-overwrite-the-custom-fields.md

 > **Important:**
 > Do **not** rename the XML nodes for default fields directly in the compiled files.
-> JCB relies on the field name to detect overwrites—modifying them may break this link.
+> JCB relies on the field name to detect overwrites-modifying them may break this link.

 ---